-'Hookers for Health Care' refuse to take change lying down
+Prostitutes speak out against Senate health bill

 "When I look at the folks that are making decisions, the majority of them are male voices," she said by phone.
 "They have no idea how they're affecting women's lives."

 About a hundred women working in Hof's seven brothels have already signed up to be involved with this new movement.
-She says several dozen women and counting have already agreed to sign onto a petition she's drafting and that many are waiting to have their perspecitves recorded for social media purposes.
+Little says several dozen women and counting have already agreed to sign onto a petition she's drafting and that many are waiting to have their perspecitves recorded for social media purposes.

 "These ladies are often stereotyped and I want to bring some humanity to their stories," said Little, whose mother is a cancer survivor.
 "We are people.
 We have families.
 We have the same health concerns as other Americans."